Cloudoki/dude-bot/README.md

     $ $VENV/bin/python api_dudebot.py

 The app will start listening on port: `8080`.
+Open the browser into `localhost:8080` and you should see the bot.

 ## Add New Commands
 In order to add new commands go into the `commands` folder and create the following structure: